jimporter/mettle/doc/writing-tests.md

        [](auto &fixture) { /* ... */ });
 ```

-This creates an `attr_list` that gets stored alongside the test.
-As you might
+This creates an `attributes` object that gets stored alongside the test.
+As you
-notice, `bool_attrs` can be implicitly converted to an attribute instance, but
+might notice, `bool_attrs` can be implicitly converted to an attribute instance,
-other types require you to call them to list their values.
+but other types require you to call them to list their values.

 #### Suite attributes